rachayita/OpsNotes/rust/rust.md

      } // This syntax is only available for Sized, not any other trait
   ```

-# std::cell::Cell
+## std::cell::Cell
 - if we can't get reference to a value then mutating it is f
 - not allowed to cast a shared reference to exclusive reference, except `std::cell::UnsafeCell`
-- Cell and RefCell allow sharing or aliasing(&T) with mutability(&mut T) in a controlled manner but in a single threaded way i.e. not thread safe and will give compile-time error
+- Cell and RefCell allow sharing or aliasing(&T) with mutability(&mut T) in a controlled manner
+  - but in a single threaded way i.e. not thread safe and will give compile-time error
 - do not implement `Sync` and provides interior mutability instead of Rust's inherited mutability
-- RefCell enforces borrowing rules at runtime.
-The advantage is that certain memory-safe scenarios are allowed, whereas they are disallowed by compile-time check
+- RefCell enforces borrowing rules at runtime
+  - the advantage is that certain memory-safe scenarios are allowed
+  - whereas they are disallowed by compile-time check
 - problems like 'Halting' are impossible to detect
 - have single owner
-- RefCell uses lifetime for dynamic borrowing which is process by that claim temporary, exclusive, mutable access to the inner value and tracked at runtime.
-It is possible to attempt to borrow a value that is already mutably  borrowed which results in thread pacic.
+- `RefCell` uses lifetime for dynamic borrowing
+  - which is process by that claim temporary, exclusive, mutable access to the inner value and tracked at runtime
+  - its possible to attempt to borrow a value that is already mutably borrowed which results in thread pacic
-- if we had not let the previous borrow of the cache fall out of scope then the subsequent borrow would cause a dynamic thread panic.
-This is the major hazard of using RefCell
+- if we had not let the previous borrow of the cache fall out of scope then the subsequent borrow would cause a dynamic thread panic
+  - this is the major hazard of using `RefCell`
 - when to choose interior mutability:
   - introdicing mutabilitly inside of something immutable
   - implementation details of logically-immutable methods
   - mutating implementations of Clone

-# std::boxed::Box<T>
+## std::boxed::Box<T>
 - don't have performance overhead other than storing data on heap instead of stack
 - situations to use Box
   - when size not known at compile time and want to use that value of that type in a context that requires exact size
   - when you have a large amount of data and want to transfer ownership but ensure the data won't be copied when you do so
   - when you want to own a value and you care only that it's a type that implemants a particular trait rather than being a specific type
-- the reason the deref method returns a reference to a value, and then the plain dereference outside the patentheses in `*(y.deref())` is still necessary, is the ownership system.
-If the deref method returned the value directly instead of reference to the value, the value would be moved out of the self.
-So we don't want to take the ownership of the inner value
+- the reason the deref method returns a reference to a value, and then the plain dereference outside the patentheses in `*(y.deref())` is still necessary, is the ownership system
+  - if the deref method returned the value directly instead of reference to the value, the value would be moved out of the self
+  - so we do not want to take the ownership of the inner value
-- deref coercion works only on types that implement the `Deref` trait.
-Deref coercion converts such a type into a reference to anther type.
-For ex. deref coercion converts &String to &str because String implements the Deref trait such that it returns str.
-Deref coercion happens automatically when we pass a reference to a particular type's value as an argument to a function or method that doesn't match parameter type in the function or method definition.
-A sequence of calls to the deref method converts the type we provided into the type the parameter needs
+- deref coercion works only on types that implement the `Deref` trait
+  - deref coercion converts such a type into a reference to anther type
+  - For ex. deref coercion converts &String to &str because String implements the Deref trait such that it returns str
+  - deref coercion happens automatically:
+    - when we pass a reference to a particular type's value as an argument to a function
+    - or method that doesn't match parameter type in the function or method definition
+  - A sequence of calls to the deref method converts the type we provided into the type the parameter needs
-- the Deref trait is defined for the types involved, Rust will analyze the types and use Deref::deref as many times as necessary to get a reference to match the paramerter's type.
-The number of times that Deref::deref needs to be inserted is resolved at the compile time, so there is no runtime penalty for taking advantage of deref coercion
+- the Deref trait is defined for the types involved
+  - rust will analyze the types and use Deref::deref as many times as necessary to get a reference to match the paramerter's type
+  - the number of times that Deref::deref needs to be inserted is resolved at the compile time, so there is no runtime penalty for taking advantage of deref coercion
-- Rust does deref coercion when it finds types and trait implementations in three cases:
+- rust does deref coercion when it finds types and trait implementations in three cases:
   - From &T to &U when T: Deref<Target=U>
   - From &mut T to &mut U when T: DerefMut<Target=U>
   - From &mut T to &U when T: Deref<Target=U>
-  The third case is trickier: Rust will also coerce a mutable reference to an immutable one but the reverse is not possible.
-Because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data otherwise the program wouldn't compile.
-Converting one mutable reference to one immutable reference will never break the borrowing rule.
-Converting an immutable reference to a mutable reference would require that the initial immutable referenc is the only immutable reference to that data, but the borrowing rules don't guarantee that.
-Therefore, Rust can't make the assumption that converting an immutable reference to a mutable reference is possible
+- the third case is trickier: Rust will also coerce a mutable reference to an immutable one but the reverse is not possible
+  - because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data otherwise the program wouldn't compile
+  - Converting one mutable reference to one immutable reference will never break the borrowing rule
+  - Converting an immutable reference to a mutable reference would require that the initial immutable referenc is the only immutable reference to that data, but the borrowing rules don't guarantee that
+  - Therefore, rust can't make the assumption that converting an immutable reference to a mutable reference is possible
 - variables are dropped in the reverse oreder of their creation
-- Rust doesn't let you call the Drop trait's drop method manually, instead you have to call the std::mem::drop function if you want forced drop before the end of its scope
+- rust doesn't let you call the Drop trait's drop method manually
+  - instead you have to call the std::mem::drop function if you want forced drop before the end of its scope

-# std::rc::Rc<T>
+## std::rc::Rc<T>
 - works in single threaded scenario

-# trait std::iter::Iterator
+## trait std::iter::Iterator
 - iterator: way of processing a series of elements
   - produce a series of values
   - lazy and do nothing unless consumed